mitchhenderson/mitchhenderson.org/content/post/Tidy-Catapult-10Hz-Export.md

 This folder needs to become your working directory when you run the code.
 If you aren't familiar with a working directory, it is just a file path on your computer that sets the default location of any files you read into R, or save out of R.

 In my code below I've manually set the working directory to a fake folder named "folder_containing_folders_of_csv_files".
 This is actually poor practice, because no one else will have the same file system as me, but I've done it this way so it's clearer to those new to R how to manually set your working directory with the setwd() function. **You need to change the file path in the code to one that navigates the file path on your computer to this parent folder**.

-I highly recommend you become familiar with [project-oriented workflow](https://www.tidyverse.org/blog/2017/12/workflow-vs-script/) and RStudio's Project capabilities because this essentially shifts working directories for you.
+In the example I go through in [the video above](https://www.youtube.com/watch?v=N0DCRqqSKPw&lc=UgxCPbRiX_kum66VP394AaABAg), you can see I make my working directory "Desktop/Season 2020" and within that parent folder I have "Round 1" containing the actual files.

 ## Step 2